ibm-cloud-docs/containers/secure.md

 You can restriction network connectivity to your cluster master in several ways

-- **Enable only the private cloud service endpoint**: The public service endpoint is only requied for classic Openshift clusters.
+- **Enable only the private cloud service endpoint**: The public service endpoint is only required for classic Openshift clusters.
 It can be disabled for all VPC clusters.
-It can also be disabled for clasisc Kubernetes clusters as long as your account has [VRF and Service Endpoint enabled](/docs/containers?topic=containers-plan_basics#workeruser-master-pub-priv).
+It can also be disabled for classic Kubernetes clusters as long as your account has [VRF and Service Endpoint enabled](/docs/containers?topic=containers-plan_basics#workeruser-master-pub-priv).
 This protects your cluster master from attacks on the public network.
 - **Enable context based restrictions**: You can secure network access to your cluster's private and/or public service endpoints using context based restrictions (CBR).
 Only authorized requests to your cluster master that originate from subnets in the CBR rules are permitted.
 For more information, see [Using context based restrictions](/docs/containers?topic=containers-cbr).